 Available in Gray & White colors, in Quart and Gallon sizes.

-Bonus: Each order includes 2 stir sticks, 2 QT size paint pots, and 1 pair of latex gloves - a $10 value.
+Bonus: Each order includes 2 stir sticks, and 2 QT size paint pots - a $10 value.

 The item was added to your wishlist.